How to be confident in a world full of anxious freelancersJune 19, 2013

 If you’re going to achieve your full potential as a freelancer, therefore, you’re going to have to have confidence.
 And lots of it.

-As I prepared to launch The Sharper Point I was having several parallel conversations with different freelancers who all reported the same problem:
+As I prepared to write this post, I was having several parallel conversations with different freelancers who all reported the same problem:

 “I just don’t have the confidence to charge that much”, was a common refrain.